detmir/koa-mock-proxy/README.md

 Server can work in the following modes:

 1. `record`.
-Server proxy requests to the `proxyUrl` and save responses to file.
+Server proxy requests to the `targetUrl` and save responses to file.
 2. `replay`.
 Server read response from file.
 If there are no matching file, 404 error.
 3. `replayOrProxy`.
 Server read response from file.
-If there are no matching file, go to `proxyUrl`.
+If there are no matching file, go to `targetUrl`.
 4. `proxy`.
-Server just proxy to the `proxyUrl`
+Server just proxy to the `targetUrl`

 Mode can be determined :
 1. `mode` param to mockProxy middleware